Scalar embedding of temporal network trajectories: Introduction

-One direction to deal with network trajectories is to develop methods that extend classical properties of time series to the network realm.
-In this line, classical dynamical concepts such as linear correlation functions \cite{Correlations2022Lucas, hartle2024autocorrelation, bauza2023characterization, andres2024detecting}, Lyapunov exponents \cite{Annalisa, danovski2024dynamical}, or memory \cite{williams2022shape} have recently been extended to temporal networks.
-The opposite direction, followed in this work, is to convert network trajectories into low-dimensional signals where classical methods can be {readily} applied.
-In this case, it is clear that simple symbolization cannot work due to high dimensionality \cite{williams2022shape}, and thus we need to resort to embedding techniques.
-Traditional graph embedding methods leverage dimensionality reduction techniques to build a projection of the nodes (or edges \cite{EdgeEmbedding}) of a single, static network in a (low-dimensional) space.
-Techniques include Laplacian eigenmaps \cite{belkin2001laplacian}, locally linear embedding \cite{roweis2000nonlinear}, {and} graph factorization \cite{ahmed2013distributed} among others (see \cite{goyal2018graph} and references therein for a review).
-Extensions of these ideas to temporal networks have predominantly focused again on projecting nodes \cite{Nguyen2018ContinuousTimeDN, LiNetworkEmbedding}. {Interestingly, only} very recently some approaches \cite{MasudaEmbeddingTN, Masuda_2019} have been proposed to project full network snapshots --rather than individual nodes or edges--.
-The rationale for projecting network snapshots rather than their microscopic properties is that each snapshot, conceived as a point in graph space, can somehow be seen as lacking internal structure \cite{Correlations2022Lucas}.
-Moreover, if one aims to do time series analysis --or signal processing-- of network trajectories, then the key aspect of the network trajectory to be preserved in the embedding is the relation between snapshots, rather than the relation between the nodes or edges of each snapshot.
-Such insight suggests considering quasi-isometric transformations of the temporal network, and in particular, recently lead to the proposal \cite{MasudaEmbeddingTN} that explores the performance of {m}ultidimensional {s}caling (MDS) embedding of a specific model of temporal networks called {tie-decay networks} \cite{MasudaEmbeddingTN, thongprayoon2023online, thongprayoon2024spline}. {However,} these works do not explicitly address whether low-dimensional embedding preserve{s} key statistical properties of network trajectories, and to which extent standard concepts like memory, temporal correlations or dynamical instability can be retrieved from such low-dimensional embeddings.\\
+Our rationale for projecting network snapshots rather than their microscopic properties is that each snapshot, conceived as a point in graph space, can somehow be seen as lacking internal structure \cite{Correlations2022Lucas}.
+Moreover, if one aims to do time series analysis --or signal processing-- of network trajectories, then the key aspect of the network trajectory to be preserved in the embedding is the relation between snapshots, rather than the relation between the nodes or edges of each snapshot. {Note that a similar insight, incidentally, is at the core of the well-known visibility graph by which information stored in time series can be efficiently mapped into a graph-theoretical representation \cite{lacasa2008time}.} Such insight further suggests considering (quasi)-isometric transformations of the temporal network, which recently led to the proposal \cite{MasudaEmbeddingTN} that explores the performance of {m}ultidimensional {s}caling (MDS) embedding of a specific model of temporal networks called {tie-decay networks} \cite{MasudaEmbeddingTN, thongprayoon2023online, thongprayoon2024spline}. {However,} these works do not explicitly address whether low-dimensional embedding preserve{s} key statistical properties of network trajectories, and to which extent standard concepts like memory, temporal correlations or dynamical instability can be retrieved from such low-dimensional embeddings.\\